readium/annotations/README.md

 When a user decides to export a publication from the Reading System, he SHOULD be proposed to embed the annotations associated with the publication.

-If the user decides to embed annotations in a publication, he SHOULD be be proposed to filter the annotations by tags (multiple choice).
+If the user decides to embed annotations in a publication, he SHOULD be be proposed to filter the annotations by keywords (multiple choice).

+## 1.1.
+Importing annotations

+To simplify the association of annotations with a publication, a Reading System MUST offer a way to select a publication before selecting an annotation set.
+The drag&drop of an annotation set into a Reading System MAY also be proposed, but identifying the proper publication from the metadata in the annotation set is more complicated.

+When importing an annotation set, a Reading System SHOULD display a message with the title of the annotation set and the number of annotations in the set.
+The Reading System MUST offer the user the choice to abort the import.

+Each annotation is uniquely identified.
+If during the import of an annotation set, one or more annotations are re-imported, the Reading System MUST offer to the user the choice to override existing annotations or abort the import of the annotation set.

 # 1. JSON Schemas